Do EU Citizens Need to Apply for a Tourist Visa before Travelling to the UK?

 - you will not undertake any of the prohibited activities (non-involvement in prohibited activities); and

-- you will have sufficient funds to cover all reasonable costs in relation to your visit without working or accessing public funds, including the cost of the return or onward journey, any costs relating to your dependants, and the cost of planned activities in the UK (no recourse to public funds).
+- there are sufficient funds to cover all reasonable costs in relation to your visit.
+In other words, you will not be working or accessing public funds.
+You’ll have enough money to pay for your trip, including the cost of the return or onward journey, any costs relating to your dependents, and the cost of planned activities in the UK (no recourse to public funds).

 Therefore, the questions they may ask may include (but not limited to):